Who Was Charles Manson?

 Notorious for his connection to the brutal slayings of pregnant actress Sharon Tate and other Hollywood residents, Manson received the death penalty in 1971, a sentence that was commuted to life in prison the following year.

-"The Family," as they became known, was a group of around 100 followers of Charles Manson who shared his passion for an unconventional lifestyle and habitual use of hallucinogenic drugs, such as LSD and magic mushrooms.
-After Manson was released from prison for petty crimes in 1967, the Manson Family moved to San Francisco and later to a deserted ranch in the San Fernando Valley.
+"The Family" was a group of around 100 followers of Manson who shared his passion for an unconventional lifestyle and habitual use of hallucinogenic drugs, such as LSD and magic mushrooms.
+The Manson Family eventually moved from San Francisco to a deserted ranch in the San Fernando Valley.

 Manson’s followers also included a small, hard-core unit of impressionable young girls.
 They began to believe, without question, Manson's claims that he was Jesus and his prophecies of a race war.

-The Manson Family — including Charles Manson and his young, loyal disciples — is thought to have carried out some 35 killings.
-Most of their cases were never tried, either for lack of evidence or because the perpetrators were already sentenced to life for the Tate-LaBianca killings.
+The Manson Family — including Manson and his young, loyal disciples — is thought to have carried out some 35 killings.
+Most of their cases were never tried, in part for lack of evidence.
+The perpetrators had also already been sentenced to life for the killings on August 9, 1969 (Tate, writer Wojciech Frykowski, his partner, coffee bean heiress Abigail Folger and celebrity hairstylist Jay Sebring) and two more victims on August 10, 1969 (wealthy supermarket executive Leno LaBianca and his wife, Rosemary).

-The first of Manson’s victims was murdered on August 9, 1969, at the home Roman Polanski had rented, located at 10050 Cielo Drive in Benedict Canyon, an area just north of Beverly Hills.
+In August 1969, Manson gathered a group of his most loyal Family followers to carry out his massacre among Hollywood's elite and "beautiful people."
+The first of Manson’s victims was murdered at the home Polanski had rented, located at 10050 Cielo Drive in Benedict Canyon, an area just north of Beverly Hills.
+Polanski was away in London shooting a film., and the four victims had just returned home from dinner at the time of the murder.

 While Manson himself took no part in the actual killings, he directed four of his most obedient followers — Charles "Tex" Watson, Susan Atkins, Patricia Krenwinkel and Linda Kasabian — to the address and directed them to kill everyone.
 According to one of the Family member's statements, the Polanski household had been targeted because it represented the showbiz world that had rejected Manson.

-Steven Parent, an 18-year-old who took care of and lived in a guest home on the Cielo Drive property that Polanski and Tate rented, had been visiting his friend William Garretson when he became the Manson Family’s first victim.
+Steven Parent had been visiting his friend Garretson when he became the Manson Family’s first victim.
 As he drove away from the house in the dark early morning hours, he was spotted by the intruders and shot dead.

 Kasabian was horrified by the shooting of the boy, and she remained outside to keep watch.
 Kasabian acted as the getaway driver and was to become the star witness during the trial.

-When the other three broke into the house, they herded the occupants into the living room and tied them up.
-Jay Sebring was shot and brutally kicked as he tried to defend Ms. Tate.
+When the other three broke into the house, they herded Tate, Frykowski, Folgers and Sebring into the living room and tied them up.
+Sebring was shot and brutally kicked as he tried to defend Tate.
 During the terrifying murder spree, both Frykowski and Folger managed to escape from the house but were chased and stabbed to death.

 At the trial, Kasabian described how she saw Frykowski staggering out of the house covered in blood and was horrified at the sight.
 She told him she was "sorry," but despite her pleas to his attacker to stop, the victim was bludgeoned repeatedly.
 Folger escaped from the house with terrible injuries but was caught on the front lawn and stabbed 28 times.

-Eight-months-pregnant Sharon Tate, who, despite pleading for the life of her unborn child, was mercilessly stabbed in the stomach by Susan Atkins.
+Eight-months-pregnant Tate pleaded for the life of her unborn child.
+She was mercilessly stabbed in the stomach by Atkins.
 Kasabian told of Atkins's chilling words to Tate before she stabbed her: "Look, bitch, I have no mercy for you.
 You're going to die, and you'd better get used to it."

 Atkins then used Tate's blood to write the word "pig" on the front door.
 However, instead of this brutal massacre sating the pathological Manson, he criticized the murderers for being sloppy.

-The following night, on August 10, 1969, Manson took Family members Watson, Krenwinkel and Leslie Van Houten to the Los Feliz address of wealthy supermarket executive Leno LaBianca and his wife, Rosemary, and the couple was murdered in a similarly horrifying fashion.
+The following night, Manson took Family members Watson, Krenwinkel and Leslie Van Houten to the Los Feliz address of the LaBiancas, and the couple was murdered in a similarly horrifying fashion.

 Ironically, Manson and his Family were arrested not on suspicion of the Tate-LaBianca murders, but simply on the belief that they had vandalized a portion of the Death Valley National Park while they were hiding out in the Mojave Desert.